 Elements Evidence Measured By I - Interview O - Observation P - Product Not in Place (0) Partially in Place (1) In Place (2) A.7 Students have access to, and participate in, a full range of content areas (core subjects, related arts, physical education, technical arts), electives, and other activities (field trips, lunch, recess, extracurricular activities, assemblies, etc.) with the same frequency and duration as their general education peers.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.a, 1.b, 1.c, 1.d, 1.e, 1.f, 2.a, 2.b, 2.c, 2.d, 2.e, Does the student's schedule reflect access and participation in all school activities?
+Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.a, 1.c, 1.d Does the student's schedule reflect access and participation in all school activities?
 How are teachers ensuring that supports are in place so that the student actively participates?
 Do lesson plans reflect collaboration and purposeful planning among teachers to ensure access and participation?
 How does your program facilitate students' development of generalized appropriate behavioral skills and behavioral self-regulation skills?
 How do you handle transitions between activities and areas?
-I, O A.8 Accommodations (changes how students learn and ways they demonstrate their learning) are in place as needed and appropriate.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.a, 1.b, 1.c, 1.d, 1.e, 1.f, 2.a, 2.b, 2.c, 2.d, 2.e, 3.a, 3.b, 3.c, 3.d, 3.e, 4.b, Do lesson plans reflect accommodations for students?
+I, O A.8 Accommodations (changes how stu- dents learn and ways they demonstrate their learning) are in place as needed and appropriate Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.b, 1.c, 1.e, 1.f, 2.b, 3.c, 3.d, 3.e Do lesson plans reflect accommodations for students?
 How are the accommodations being implemented as described in the IEP?
 What accommodations do you provide based on the student's emotional and behavioral needs?
-I, O, P A.9 Modifications (changes what students are expected to learn and demonstrate) are in place as needed and appropriate.
-Reference to The Danielson Group: The Framework for Teaching (Domain and Component) - 1.a, 1.b, 1.c, 1.d, 1.e, 1.f, 2.a, 2.b, 2.d, 2.e, 3.a, 3.b, 3.c, 3.d, 3.e, 4.b Do lesson plans reflect modifications for students?
+I, O, P A.9 Modifications (changes what students are expected to learn and demonstrate) are in place as needed and appropriate Reference to Charlotte Danielson's Framework for Teaching (Domain and Component): 1.b, 1.c, 1.e, 1.f, 2.b, 3.c, 3.d, 3.e Do lesson plans reflect modifications for students?
 How are the modifications being implemented as described in the IEP?
 What modifications do you provide based on the student's emotional and behavioral needs?
 O, P